BanterBoy/Windows-Sandbox/README.md

 ## Parameters

 #### CopyPsProfile
 *Optional*.
 If supplied your Powershell profile will be copied to the sandbox.
-Your profile is assumed to be the $PROFILE environemnt variable in your current session, unless overriden using the **CustomPsProfilePath** parameter.
+Your profile is assumed to be the $PROFILE environment variable in your current session, unless overriden using the **CustomPsProfilePath** parameter.

 #### CustomPsProfilePath
 *Optional*.
 To be used in conjunction with the **CopyPsProfile** parameter.
 If supplied, this will be the path to a custom profile ps1 file to copy to the sandbox.
 The file must be named **Microsoft.PowerShell_profile.ps1**.